Slim Thug: Tha Thug Show (2010–present)

 Slim Thug's third studio album Tha Thug Show.
 His first single was "Gangsta" which featured Z-Ro.
 His second single featured rapper/singer B.o.B entitled "So High".
 It was released November 30, 2010.
-On April 23, 2013 he released a new EP titled Welcome to Texas EP featuring guest appearances from Rick Ross, Pimp C and Ludacris among others.
+On April 23, 2013, he released a new EP titled Welcome to Texas EP featuring guest appearances from Rick Ross, Pimp C and Ludacris among others.

 In March 2020, Slim Thug released his album Thug Life, and he announced that he had tested positive for COVID-19.

 Personal life

 According to MTV News, Lupe Fiasco's video for "Hip Hop Saved My Life" was based on Slim Thug's life story.

-"It is based on Slim Thug," Fiasco revealed.
+According to The Augusta Chronicle, Slim Thug is a cousin of Women's National Basketball League player Brittney Griner.

-On June 7, 2010, Vibe released controversial statements Slim Thug had made regarding treatment of black men by black and white women saying "it’s hard to find [a successful black man] so Black women have to bow down and let it be known that they gotta start working hard; they gotta start cooking and being down for they man more. ...White women treat they man like a king."
+On June 7, 2010, Vibe released controversial statements Slim Thug had made regarding treatment of black men by black and white women saying "it's hard to find [a successful black man] so Black women have to bow down and let it be known that they gotta start working hard; they gotta start cooking and being down for they man more. ...White women treat they man like a king."
 The article elicited varied reactions from bloggers and online commentators.
 Cultural critic and Columbia University professor Marc Lamont Hill and singers Aubrey O'Day, D. Woods, and rapper Talib Kweli have all responded publicly to his comments.

+Slim Thug is 6 ft 6 in tall.
+His hobbies include running, which he credited with improving his health and contributing to his weight loss.

+He supported Kamala Harris' 2024 presidential campaign.